Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation

 \subsubsection{Burn property}

-illustrates whether token supply is reduced by removing token units.
-The characteristics are \textit{yes} or \textit{no}.
+denotes whether token supply is reduced by removing token units.
+The values are \textit{yes} or \textit{no}.

-Some DLT systems destroy token units that is a processed referred to as `burn'.
-This decrease in money supply, while observing a constant demand results in an appreciation of the token units and hence, a better exchange rate with other currencies.
-For example in Ripple, paid fees are removed from the total supply and are not returned \cite{ripple_transaction}.
-In contrast, Bitcoin has no inherent destruction mechanism of its token units.
+Some DLT systems destroy token units in a process referred to as `burn'.
+If demand remains constant, this decrease in the money supply causes token units to appreciate and hence, results in a better exchange rate with other tokens.
+For example in the case of Ripple, paid fees are removed from the total supply and are not returned \cite{ripple_transaction}.
+In contrast, Bitcoin has no inherent mechanism to destroy token units.